temporalio/documentation/docs-src/php/how-to-customize-workflow-type-in-php.md

 ---
 id: how-to-customize-workflow-type-in-php
-title: How to customize Workflow types in PHP
+title: How to customize a Workflow Type in PHP
-sidebar_label: Customize Workflow types
+sidebar_label: Custom Workflow Type
-description: Customize Workflow types.
+description: How to customize a Workflow Type in PHP
 tags:
   - developer-guide
   - sdk
   - php
 ---

-To customize a Workflow type, use the Workflow method annotations to specify the name of Workflow.
+To customize a Workflow Type, use the `WorkflowMethod` annotation to specify the name of Workflow.

 ```php
 #[WorkflowMethod(name)]
 ```

-If a Workflow type is not specified, then Workflow type defaults to the interface name, `FileProcessingWorkflow`.
+If a Workflow Type is not specified, then Workflow Type defaults to the interface name, which is `FileProcessingWorkflow` in this case.

 ```php
 #[WorkflowInterface]